 To eliminate Win32/Malagent virus our malware researchers recommend scanning your computer with Spyhunter.

-There are many different (and also similar) Trojans out there, some examples of other malware of this type are Dynamer, Emotet, Megalodon, Hancitor and TrickBot.
-Most of these programs either steal information or spread other malicious programs.
-No matter which Trojan has infected a system, it should be removed as soon as possible.
-Most of them can lead to serious problems.
+There are many Trojans available online.
+Some examples of other, similar malware infections include Dynamer, Emotet, Megalodon, Hancitor, and TrickBot.
+Most of these programs steal information or proliferate other malicious programs.
+No matter which Trojan has infected the system, it should be removed immediately, since most can lead to serious problems.